top of page

 Genesis 4:8-10

-28. Who doubted the identity of Jesus after his resurrection?
+28. Who doubted the identity of Jesus after his resurrection until he saw the scars on the hands of Jesus?

 Before Thomas was convinced he was speaking with Jesus, he insisted on seeing the wounds in Jesus' hands as proof.

-Thomas was one of Jesus' twelve apostles, and he was also known as Didymus.
+Thomas was one of Jesus' twelve apostles; he was also known as Didymus.

 He evangelized India, and it's believed he was martyred there.